verhoevenv/OpenNotrium/README.md

 How to build - Linux
 --------------------

 Underneath, Ubuntu is assumed.
-This probably only affects the package manager, apt-get.
+This probably only affects the package manager, `apt-get`.
 Please refer to the documentation of your own distro if you are not sure how to execute the following steps.
-We will also assume you have the OpenNotrium source files checked out in ~/OpenNotrium
+We will also assume you have the OpenNotrium source files checked out in `~/OpenNotrium`

 1. Install CMake